Shrimp vs Salmon - Health impact and Nutrition Comparison

 Vitamin content comparison

 Salmon is rich in vitamin B complex, specifically B1, B2, B3, B5, B6, and B12.
-However, the most important vitamin that must be taken to consideration is Vitamin D. The vitamin D content of salmon is at 530 UI while the daily recommended need is on average 600 UI.
-Salmon also contains vitamin A.
+Salmon also contains vitamin A. However, the essential vitamin that we must consider is Vitamin D. The vitamin D content of salmon is at 530 UI.
+In comparison, the daily recommended need is, on average, 600 UI.

 Shrimp also contains vitamin B complex, mostly B12.
 However, their amount is less than the content of vitamin B12 present in salmon.